 The Toronto Dressmakers’ Strike of 1931 brings young sisters Sophie and Rose together in their fight for better working conditions, decent wages, and for their union.
 It’s a tough battle as distrust and resentment of immigrants is growing, with many people blaming their poverty and difficulties on these workers.
 Sophie and Rose are faced with unexpected — and sometimes violent — barriers, and they quickly find that a strike is more than just a march.

-Barely into the strike, Rose is imprisoned after a fight in a picket line, leaving fourteen-year-old Sophie to take care of their ailing mother at night and spend her days protesting in the freezing winter.
+Barely into the strike, Rose is imprisoned after a fight in a picket line, leaving fourteen-year-old Sophie to take care of their ailing mother at night and spend her days protesting in the freezing wind.
 Rose’s isolation in prison weakens her resolve for change.
-Will they be able to continue to fight for what they once so strongly believed in?
+Will they be able to continue the fight for what they once so strongly believed in?

 In the midst of anti-Semitism and the Great Depression, Sophie, Rose, and their union come together to try to make a lasting change.